 Orchestra of Samples has been a huge undertaking!
-Ten years spent recording musicians around the world, during tours and performing internationally.
+Twelve years spent recording musicians around the world, during tours and performing internationally.
 We wanted to create a project that brought together as many musicians as we could from all backgrounds, both cultural and musical – an impractical task in the real world but not in the world of digital sampling.

 So taking recording equipment with us on nearly every gig for many years, we filmed recording sessions with over two hundred musicians in countries from Brazil, Kazakhstan and China to India, Senegal and Indonesia, all across Europe, even Egypt during the revolution.
 We also became artist-in-residence with a few venues in France over the years, connecting us with dozens of artists from Togo, Cameroon, Rwanda and Algeria.
 We cut up literally thousands of recorded samples, creating new music, recontextualising musicians as if they played together, when in reality none of them ever met or heard recordings from each other.

 No tracks were written beforehand, the samples dictated the direction in the studio, musicians all just improvised and our creative process was simply to find the samples which worked together.
 In some cases we later wrote or collaborated with others to add lyrics.

-Orchestra of Samples is about bringing people together, blending instruments that wouldn’t normally be heard together and introducing audiences to instruments they may not know.
+Orchestra of Samples is about bringing people together, connecting cultures, blending instruments that wouldn’t normally be heard together and introducing audiences to instruments they may not know.
 Working outside of normal musical conventions has opened our eyes and helped discover incredibly unexpected combinations of sounds!